jkaho/inspecti/README.md

 ## What you can do with Inspecti

 **Everyone can:**
-- Search for property listings
+- Search for property listings (for sale)
 - View property reviews

 **Only members can:**
 - Access a personalised profile/stats page
-- Use Inspecti's property note-taking functionality
+- Use Inspecti's property note-taking and review-sharing functionality
 - Keep a schedule of property events (inspections and auctions)
 - Keep a table of previously inspected properties